eeevgeniev/EConnect/README.md

 4. [Some considerations](#some-considerations)

-EConnect is wrapper library for `System.Data.Common.DbConnection` for parsing SQL query results to supported by the library .NET types.
+SQLEConnect is wrapper library for `System.Data.Common.DbConnection` for parsing SQL query results to supported by the library .NET types.

 ## Use cases